Vintage car: Investment

 Comedian and avid car collector Jay Leno stated, "Any car can be a collector car, if you collect it."
 Car collecting as an investment can be rewarding but most serious investment collectors seek rare or exotic cars and original unmodified cars hold a more stable price.
 Collecting as an investment requires expertise beyond enthusiast collecting and the standard of quality is far higher as well as a need for investment protection such as storage and maintenance.
 A short-term investment collector must be able to find a vehicle that has market value that is expected to rise in the foreseeable near future.
 A long-term investment collector would be less interested in any short-term value seeking to capitalize on an expected value rise over a period of years and a vehicle must have certain intrinsic values that are common to other investors or collectors of both short and long term.

 Rarity

-Cars that were made in small numbers or often have a higher value but can be more difficult to maintain.
-Certain year and model cars became popular to turn into hot rods thus destroying their original condition.
+Cars that were made in small numbers often have a higher value but can be more difficult to maintain.
+Certain year and model cars became popular to modify or turn into hot rods, thus destroying their original condition.
 Other models were produced in such quantities that the price is still not inflated.
 Market trend is an important part in the price of a vintage car.
-An "almost" original and in perfect shape model A that was abundantly produced can be purchased for $20,000.00.
 A collector as an investor would have to know the potential market and have a belief that the future market will bring a return on an investment.